 **You can always throw in some strawberries too.
 I had some that were pretty ripe so I threw those in as well and just reduced the amount of blueberries accordingly.

 Combine all ingredients in a blender or food processor.
 Pour into your favorite popsicle molds.
 Don’t forget to leave some space at the top to allow the popsicles to expand as they freeze.
 Freeze for 6-8 hours.
 Remove from freezer and allow the popsicles to thaw for about a minute.
-You can always run some warm water over the molds to loosen up the popsicles.
+Run some warm water over the molds to loosen up the popsicles.
 Wiggle the popsicles out of the molds and enjoy!

 Depending on how many molds you have, you may have some of the mixture left over.
 I usually freeze what I have left in large ice cube molds and keep on hand for smoothies.